 Lack of compliance is common among people living at home.
 Older adults with memory impairment might forget to wear the protectors; people with incontinence problems might find them too troublesome to put on and off; some people need help to put on the protectors properly.
-Lastly, some people reject wearing a hip protector because of the bulky appearance at the hips.
+Lastly, some people reject wearing a hip protector because of the bulky appearance of the hips.

 In contrast, residents living in nursing homes are under guidance and supervision at all times.
-They are more likely to be reminded and helped to wear the hip protectors.
+They are more likely to be reminded and helped to wear hip protectors.

-Compliance can be improved through motivation, education and proper instruction.
-Health providers can organize awareness programs to involve users, relatives and caregivers in the use and importance of wearing the hip protectors.
+Compliance can be improved through motivation, education and the proper instruction.
+Health providers can organize awareness programs to involve users, relatives and caregivers in the use and importance of wearing hip protectors.